StratifyLabs/StratifyBlog/content/device/2022-12-01-Callback-and-Lambdas-in-embedded-cpp.md

 ## Conclusion

-It is helpful to have a good understanding of mixing C-style callbacks with C++.
-Unfortunately, mixing C-style callbacks with C++ has an inherent type-safety problem that can cause difficult-to-debug runtime issues.
-Using `std::function` and lambas, you can keep your code type-safe and maintain nearly the same performance and code size.
-But whenever you must mix C and C++, you will probably have to resort to dangerous `reinterpret_cast`ing.
+Mixing C-style callbacks with C++ can cause type-safety issues and difficult-to-debug runtime errors.
+Using `std::function` and lambdas can maintain type-safety and similar performance and code size.
+However, when mixing C and C++, `reinterpret_cast` may be necessary.